Douglas Aircraft Company

-The Douglas Aircraft Company was an American aerospace and defense company based in Southern California.
-It was founded in 1921 by Donald Wills Douglas Sr. and later merged with McDonnell Aircraft in 1967 to form McDonnell Douglas; it then operated as a division of McDonnell Douglas.
-McDonnell Douglas later merged with Boeing in 1997.
+The Douglas Aircraft Company was an American aerospace and defense company that was based in Southern California.
+It was founded in 1921 by Donald Wills Douglas Sr., and merged with McDonnell Aircraft in 1967 to form McDonnell Douglas, where it operated as a division.

 History

 1920s

-The company was founded as the Douglas Company by Donald Wills Douglas Sr. on July 22, 1921 in Santa Monica, California, following dissolution of the Davis-Douglas Company.
+The company was founded as the Douglas Company by Donald Wills Douglas Sr. on July 22, 1921, in Santa Monica, California, following dissolution of the Davis-Douglas Company.
 An early claim to fame was the first circumnavigation of the world by air in Douglas airplanes in 1924.
 In 1923, the U.S. Army Air Service was interested in carrying out a mission to circumnavigate the Earth for the first time by aircraft, a program called "World Flight".
 Donald Douglas proposed a modified Douglas DT to meet the Army's needs.
 The two-place, open cockpit DT biplane torpedo bomber had previously been produced for the U.S. Navy.
 The DTs were taken from the assembly lines at the company's manufacturing plants in Rock Island, Illinois, and Dayton, Ohio, to be modified.

 The modified aircraft known as the Douglas World Cruiser (DWC), also was the first major project for Jack Northrop who designed the fuel system for the series.
-After the prototype was delivered in November 1923, upon the successful completion of tests on 19 November, the Army commissioned Douglas to build four production series aircraft.
+After the prototype was delivered in November 1923, upon the successful completion of tests on November 19, the Army commissioned Douglas to build four production series aircraft.
 Due to the demanding expedition ahead, spare parts, including 15 extra Liberty L-12 engines, 14 extra sets of pontoons, and enough replacement airframe parts for two more aircraft were chosen.
 These were sent to airports along the route.
-The last of these aircraft was delivered to the U.S. Army on 11 March 1924.
+The last of these aircraft was delivered to the U.S. Army on March 11, 1924.

-The four aircraft left Seattle, Washington, on 6 April 1924, flying west, and two of these returned there on 28 September to great acclaim, while one plane had been lost under fog conditions, and another was forced down over the Atlantic and sank (the DWC prototype was then rechristened, and joined the other two in completing the North American leg of the flight).
+The four aircraft left Seattle, Washington, on April 6, 1924, flying west, and two of these returned there on September 28 to great acclaim, while one plane had been lost under fog conditions, and another was forced down over the Atlantic and sank (the DWC prototype was then rechristened, and joined the other two in completing the North American leg of the flight).
 After the success of this flight, the Army Air Service ordered six similar aircraft as observation aircraft.
 The success of the DWC established the Douglas Aircraft Company among the major aircraft companies of the world and led it to adopt the motto "First Around the World – First the World Around".

-Douglas initially used a logo that combined two letter Ds with two wings extended outwards, and two Ds placed back to back to form a heart as a reference to the Clan Douglas.
+Douglas initially used a logo that combined two letter Ds with two wings extended outwards, and two Ds placed back to back to form a heart as a reference to Clan Douglas.
 After the success of the DWC, the company adopted a logo that showed three airplanes circling a globe.
 The logo eventually evolved into an aircraft, a missile, and a globe.
 This logo was later adopted by McDonnell Douglas in 1967, and became the basis of Boeing's current logo after their merger in 1997.